 Energy Resources Technology.
 Energy Resources Technology (ERT) filed suit against Sea Robin on November 9, 2009 alleging breach of contract due to delays in repairs of damages to Sea Robin's subsea pipeline suffered during Hurricane Ike.
-ERT alleges it has lost \$110 million of revenue due to nonperformance under its firm transportation contract.
-The suit was filed in state court in Harris County, Texas and has been removed to the United States District Court for the Southern District of Texas.
-The parties have reached a settlement in principle of this matter.
-The Company does not believe the outcome of this case will have a material adverse effect on its consolidated financial position, results of operations or cash flows.
+The parties have executed a settlement.
+The settlement did not have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.

 Environmental Matters.
 The Company's operations are subject to federal, state and local laws and regulations regarding water quality, hazardous and solid waste management, air quality control and other environmental matters.
 These laws and regulations require the Company to conduct its operations in a specified manner and to obtain and comply with a wide variety of environmental registrations, licenses, permits, inspections and other approvals.
 Failure to comply with environmental requirements may expose the Company to significant fines, penalties and/or interruptions in operations.
-The Company's environmental policies and procedures are designed to achieve compliance with such laws and regulations.
-0; These evolving laws and regulations and claims for damages to property, employees, other persons and the environment resulting from current or past operations may result in significant expenditures and liabilities in the future.
+The Company's environmental policies and procedures are designed to achieve compliance with such laws and regulations. [] 0;These evolving laws and regulations and claims for damages to property, employees, other persons and the environment resulting from current or past operations may result in significant expenditures and liabilities in the future.
 The Company engages in a process of updating and revising its procedures for the ongoing evaluation of its operations to identify potential environmental exposures and enhance compliance with regulatory requirements.